Refugee-Learning-Accelerator/rla-course-central/challenge2/source-code/README.md

 However, you can browse the code using any text editor.

-To get started with ionic, firstly you need to download and install [Node.js](https://nodejs.org/en/) on your device, then follow the following page: [ionic getting started](https://ionicframework.com/getting-started/).
+To get started with ionic, firstly you need to download and install [Node.js](https://nodejs.org/en/) on your device, then follow the instructions in this page: [ionic getting started](https://ionicframework.com/getting-started/).